Perspective: Remembering what Gramps lived through

 When the Cuban Missile Crisis – the tipping point in the Cold War – took place, Lawrence Astin was nearly 65.

-“Life on our planet as we know it could have ended,” Terry Astin told the Milton Courier.
+“Life on our planet as we know it could have ended,” wrote Terry Astin.

-Terry Astin emailed the story he wrote and a photo to members of his family.

-Two of the people he emailed were his granddaughters, twins, age 10.
+Among those to whom Terry Astin emailed the story he wrote were his granddaughters, twins, age 10.

 “They’re at home, they can’t go to school,” he said.
 “They’re restricted from their friends.
 I really wanted them to see that maybe this wasn’t as bad what it could have been.”